eparadis/portfolio/content/portfolio/proglang.md

 ## FORTH (programming language) interpretter

 This is pretty nerdy.
 Here is an implementation of FORTH I wrote that runs in the browser.
 [FORTH is a programming language](https://en.wikipedia.org/wiki/Forth_(programming_language)) that I find very compelling due to its simplicity.
-If you'd like to try your hand, [the full page view](https://codepen.io/eparadis/full/oNNGwWP) is best.

 It only has a bare minimum of words in its dictionary, so be prepared to implement `if..else..then` yourself, amongst other challenges.

-{{< codepen id="oNNGwWP" >}}
+If you'd like to try your hand, [the full page view](https://codepen.io/eparadis/full/oNNGwWP) is the best way to see the current progress.

 ## Virtual Machine